Margin & Short Selling

 Daily HTB stock borrow fee = Σ((each stock’s HTB short $ market value * that stock’s HTB rate) / 360)

-Note that if you hold short positions as of a Friday settlement date, you will incur stock borrow fees for 3 days (Fri, Sat, Sun).
+Please note that if you hold short positions as of a Friday settlement date, you will incur stock borrow fees for 3 days (Friday, Saturday and Sunday).